ThomasMiconi/GABugs/README.md

 ('pain').
 From this, it must learn the relevant associations, chase the "good" type of prey and avoid the "wrong" type, and adapt when they switch.

+## How to run

+You need a Java interpreter.
+To observe a pre-evolved agent, just run `java World FILENAME bestagent_default.txt`.
+This will start the GUI program and only display this saved agent, without any evolution going on.
+You can 'switch' which type of prey is poison or food by clicking the button - and see how quickly the agent adapts.

+To run the actual genetic algorithm and evolve a new agent, simply run  `java World`.
+This will start the genetic algorithm but will not produce any graphical output.
+After each generation, the current best agent will be stored in a file called 'bestagentXXX.txt' (where 'XXX' is a bunch of parameter values).
+To visualize this agent, run `java World FILENAME bestagentXXX.txt`.
+This will start the graphical interface and allow you to observe the agent's behavior.
+You can press the + and - buttons to increase or decrease the refreshing time (reduce refreshing time to 0 for maximum speed).
+With default parameters, the algorithm starts to increase performance by ~450 generations and produces a near-optimal strategy within ~1400 generations.

+The code is written in simple Java to encourage tinkering.
+Fire up your editor and code away!

+To recompile the Java bytecode, simply run `javac World.java`.
+If you modify any other Java source file than World.java, you need to recompile them explicitly too (or alternatively, just run `rm *.class; javac World.java` to force a full rebuild).

 ## Evolution

 The evolutionary algorithm is a simple real-valued genetic algorithm (inspired